tale-toul/OCP4baremetalIPI/Terraform/README.md

      Default value: c5n.metal

-* **spot_instance**.- Determines if the AWS EC2 metal instance created is an spot instance (true) or not (false).
+* **spot_instance**.- Determines if the AWS EC2 metal instance created is a spot instance (true) or not (false).
 Using a spot instance reduces cost but is __not guaranteed__ to be available at creation time or for long periods once created.

      Default = false

-* **ebs_disk_size**.- Size, in Megabytes, of the additional EBS disk attached to the metal instance.
+* **ebs_disk_size**.- Size in Megabytes for the additional EBS disk attached to the metal instance.
 This disk is used to store the libvirt/KVM Virtual Machine disks.

      Default value: 1000

-* **resources_id**.- ID string to add add the end of AWS resource names so they can be more easily associated with a particular project.
+* **resources_id**.- ID string to add at the end of AWS resource names so they can be more easily associated with a particular project.
 If the value is empty (default) a random value will be generated and assigned to the suffix local variable.

      Default = ""

-Copy a public ssh key file in the Terraform directory, the default expected name for the file is **ssh.pub**, if a different name is used, the variable **ssh-keyfile** must be updated accordingly.
+Copy a public ssh key file to the Terraform directory, the default expected name for the file is **ssh.pub**, if a different name is used, the variable **ssh-keyfile** must be updated accordingly.

-Add any of the variable definitions described above to a file, for example ec2_metal.vars:
+Add any of the variable definitions described above to a file, for example **ec2_metal.vars**:
 ```
 region_name="us-east-1"
 ssh-keyfile="baremetal-ssh.pub"